oalmalky5/rn-notes/README.md

 ```

-everytime there is a text innput your pretty much going to utlilze this pattern
+everytime there is a text input your pretty much going to utlilze the above pattern
 you will add state variable
 you will add the ```onChangeText``` prop and give it a callback function the accept whatever value you are setting the state to